Metinvest: 2022

 In 2022, Metinvest announced plans to invest more than $1.2 billion to modernis its facilities.

 In February 2022, Dniprovskyi Metallurgic Plant (DMK) and Dnipro Coke (DKHZ) merge under the name Kamet Steel.

 Since the start of the Russian invasion of Ukraine, the group has suspended production at Ilyich Steel and Azovstal in Mariupol.
 These enterprises suffered from shelling and suspended operations.
 As a result of Russia's aggression, the group as a whole reduced the production capacity of its enterprises by more than 40%.

-During the first 100 days of the war, Metinvest spent more than UAH1.5 billion to help the Ukrainian army, civilians and employees.
+During the first 100 days of the war, Metinvest spent more than UAH 1.5 billion to help the Ukrainian army, civilians and employees.
+Metinvest also produces decoys.

 In 2022, Metinvest and DTEK, in coordination with the Rinat Akhmetov Foundation, created the Saving Lives humanitarian project, which had already helped 85,000 Ukrainians as of June 2022.

 As of June 2022, Metinvest shareholder Rinat Akhmetov had donated €100 million to the Ukrainian Armed Forces and humanitarian aid to the population since the start of the Russian invasion.